o3-shop/tinymce-editor-documentation/source/Developer/GetInvolved.md

 # Get involved

-O3-Shop is available under the GPL v3 license.
+O3-Shop TinyMCE editor plugin is available under the GPL v3 license.

 If you want to contribute code, as features or bug-fixes, you need to create a pull request.
 Include valid licence information and make sure your code is licenced under GPLv3, or a compatible license.